The Great Grape Ape Show: Broadcast history

-The show was originally broadcast as a segment of Tom and Jerry/Grape Ape Show during the 1975–76 season; for the 1976–77 season, the show became Tom and Jerry/Grape Ape/Mumbly Show, and in 1977–78, The Great Grape Ape Show became its own half-hour show on Sunday mornings.
+The show was originally broadcast as a segment of Tom & Jerry/Grape Ape Show during the 1975–76 season; for the 1976–77 season, the show became Tom and Jerry/Grape Ape/Mumbly Show, and in 1977–78, The Great Grape Ape Show became its own half-hour show on Sunday mornings.
 Thirty-two 10-minute installments of Grape Ape were made; two were aired per 30-minute episode.

-Grape Ape also appeared as a member of "The Yogi Yahooeys" team on Scooby's All-Star Laff-A-Lympics / Scooby's All-Stars from 1977 to 1979 and would often team up with Yakky Doodle in sporting competitions.
+Grape Ape also appeared as a member of "The Yogi Yahooeys" team on Scooby's All-Star Laff-A-Lympics from 1977 to 1979 and would often team up with Yakky Doodle in sporting competitions.
 In Britain, the BBC ran The Great Grape Ape with the cartoon series Bailey's Comets during 1977–78.
 The Tom & Jerry Show also appeared elsewhere in the BBC schedules, whereas the other part of the U.S. Saturday fare, Mumbly was shown by ITV.

 Like many animated series created by Hanna-Barbera in the 1970s, the show contained a laugh track created by the studio.